tourem/contract-testing-with-spring-cloud-contract/README.md

-## Testing microservices with Spring Cloud Contract
+## Contract testing with Spring Cloud Contract

 This application demonstrates how to use Spring Cloud Contract for testing microservices, covering the following topics: